Annual Conference and Gathering 2026

 What you need to do

-Book your space – Bookings must be made here.
+It is not too late to book your space – Bookings must be made here.

 Annual Gathering is our shared democratic moment.
 Please book your place, speak with your group, encourage nominations, submit motions and help us make this a vibrant, participative and forward looking event.